itsapi/itsapi/README.md

 itsapi
 ======

-It's a Pi! social network
+It's a Pi! social network, hosted on a rPi!